kernzerfall/caesar-nvim-config/readme.md

 ## Installation

-Just drop `caesar-lazyvim.lua` in your `.config/nvim/lua/plugins` directory, or adapt it for your own installation.
+If you use `lazyvim`, just drop `caesar-lazyvim.lua` in your `.config/nvim/lua/plugins` directory, or adapt it for your own installation.
+For other neovim setups, you will have to adapt the `lazyvim` config yourself.

 You may need to run `:TSInstall heyvl` to get syntax highlighting.